Trushali29/Air-Quality-Analysis/README.md

 | No. of Deaths | Numeric | Total number of deaths reported due to the disease in the same week and district |
 | Status  | Text  | Whether the Illness was Reported, Reported Late, Reported in Same Week or Previous Week Follow up  |

-**State, Vehicle Class and Fuel Type-wise Total Number of Vehicles Registered in Each Month in India**
+**Dataset: State, Vehicle Class and Fuel Type-wise Total Number of Vehicles Registered in Each Month in India**

 This dataset contains monthly records of the number of vehicles registered in India, categorized by state, vehicle class (e.g., two-wheeler, car, bus), and fuel type (e.g., petrol, diesel, electric).
 It provides insights into vehicle registration trends across different states and fuel categories over time.